Give Now

 | CLICK to learn about earthquakes #2 (2:57min)

-In Haiti, tectonic plates are continually smashing into each other or sliding past one another, breaking off hot molten rocks, and over geologic time, creating the beautiful cliffs, hills, and valleys of her beloved landscape.
+In Haiti, tectonic plates are continually smashing into or sliding against one another deep under the earth, breaking off hot molten rocks, and over geologic time, has create the beautiful cliffs, hills, and valleys of her beloved landscape.
 Without the movement of tectonic plates, no geologic wonders, mountain ranges and continents would form on earth.

 Mankind cannot prevent natural earthquakes from occurring but we can significantly mitigate their effects by identifying hazards, building safer structures and providing education on earthquake safety.